mandarup/CarND-Traffic-Sign-Classifier-Project/submission/Traffic_Sign_Classifier.md

 **Layer 5: Fully Connected (Logits).** output logits of shape 43 corresponding to 43 traffic signs.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the 40th cell of the Ipython notebook.

+Model training is begun with following initial values of parameters:
+- all the tensorflow convnet weights are initialized with truncated normal distribution with mean of ``0.`` and stddev of ``1.``

+- dropout probability of ``0.5`` is used only on fully connected layers

+- EPOCHS = ``10000``

+    Maximum number of epochs to train.

+- BATCH_SIZE = ``256``

+  maximum number of examples in training batch.

+- learning rate = ``0.001``

+  During training, learning rate is updated by monitoring training performance, using following logic (pseudocode):

+      if (mean(train_accuracy_past_n_epochs) >= current_train_accuracy
+              or (best_accuracy - train_accuracy > .001)):
+          learning_rate = learning_rate * .9

+  This logic is meant to reduce learning rate if training accuracy stops improving or worsens while allowing some tolerance.

+- Early stopping
+  In addition, if validation accuracy exceeds target accuracy, training stops.
+  Training also stops if validation accuracy worsens significantly (set to 1%) compared to best validation accuracy.

 After 62 epochs, training accuracy of 0.999, validation accuracy of 0.991, with AvgEpochTime 21.95 s, and  TotalTime 22.68 min, is achieved.
 The model is trained with NVIDIA 740M gpu.